Alberto Naveira Garabato (Principal Investigator) and Eleanor Frajka-Williams (University of Southampton)

 We will use our findings from tasks (1) and (2) to define how and why the volume and properties of the AABW escaping the Weddell Sea through the Orkney Passage react to changes in winds.
 Armed with this new understanding, we will revisit the widespread AABW warming and contraction observed over recent decades, and inform the international strategy to monitor future changes in AABW circulation.

-We’ve completed the first cruise for DynOPO on the RRS James Clark Ross (Mar-Apr 2015).
+April 2015 - We’ve completed the first cruise for DynOPO on the RRS James Clark Ross (Mar-Apr 2015).
 During the cruise, we successfully deployed 7 enhanced moorings in the Orkney Passage.
-See cruise photos at here.
-The recovery cruise with process study is planned for the southern hemisphere summer season in 2017.
-Stay tuned!
+See cruise photos in gallery.